Filed pursuant to Rule 424(b)(5)

 PROSPECTUS SUPPLEMENT SUMMARY

 This summary is not complete and does not contain all of the information that you should consider before investing in the securities offered by this prospectus supplement and the accompanying prospectus.
 You should read this summary together with the entire prospectus supplement and the accompanying prospectus, including our financial statements, the notes to those financial statements and the other documents that are incorporated by reference in this prospectus supplement and the accompanying prospectus, before making an investment decision.
-See “Risk Factors” beginning on page S-6 of this prospectus supplement for a discussion of the risks involved in investing in our securities.
+See “Risk Factors” beginning on page S-8 of this prospectus supplement for a discussion of the risks involved in investing in our securities.

 We are developing antiviral therapeutics that inhibit the essential replication function of various viruses.
-One of our goals is treating human and avian (bird) influenza.
+Our goals include treating human and avian (bird) influenza and COVID-19.
 Additional goals include decreasing the duration of HCV therapy by advancing drug candidates targeting the HCV RNA-dependent RNA polymerase enzyme and treating norovirus infections by discovering and developing drug candidates targeting the viral replication complex.
 To discover and design these inhibitors, we use a proprietary platform comprising computation, medicinal chemistry, X-ray crystallography, and our extensive know-how.
 We determine the structures of cocrystals containing the inhibitors bound to the enzyme or protein to guide our design.
 We also use advanced computational methods to screen and design product candidates using proprietary cocrystal structural information.
 In designing the candidates, we seek to anticipate and avert potential viral mutations leading to resistance.
 By designing and selecting drug candidates that interrupt the viral replication process and also have specific binding characteristics, we seek to develop drugs that are not only effective against both the virus and possible mutants of the virus, but which also have reduced off-target interactions that cause undesirable clinical side effects.
 This approach requires an extensive knowledge of viruses and drug targets to carry out.
 In addition, knowledge and experience in the fields of structural biology, and enzymology are required.
-We developed our proprietary structure-based drug design under the guidance of Dr. Roger Kornberg, our Chief Scientist and recipient of the Nobel Prize in Chemistry in 2006.
+We developed our proprietary structure-based drug design under the guidance of Dr. Roger Kornberg, a director, who is our Chief Scientist and recipient of the Nobel Prize in Chemistry in 2006.
 Our drug discovery process focuses on those parts of the enzymes to which drugs bind and on drug-enzyme interactions at the atomic level.
 Additionally, we have developed proprietary targeted in-house chemical libraries of non-nucleoside inhibitors, metal-binding inhibitors, and drug-like fragments.
 Our drug discovery process is different from traditional, empirical, medicinal chemistry approaches that often require iterative high-throughput compound screening and lengthy hit-to-lead processes.
 We continue developing preclinical and clinical drug candidates using our proprietary drug discovery technology.

 On January 2, 2019, we entered into an Exclusive License and Research Collaboration Agreement (the “Collaboration Agreement”) with Merck Sharp & Dohme Corp. (“Merck”) to discover and develop certain proprietary influenza A/B antiviral agents.